lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 The folders created here can be mounted when creating a compute session.
-Folders are mounted under the user's default working directory, ``/home/work/``, and the files stored in this directory will not be deleted when the compute session is terminated.
+Folders are mounted under the user's default working directory, ``/home/work/``, and the files stored in the mounted directory will not be deleted when the compute session is terminated.
 (However, if you delete the folder itself, it will be gone).